 CYTOKINES AND CHEMOKINES

 Chemokines (CXCL), like cytokines, are a family of locally produced factors, but chemokines are smaller molecules, which act locally forming concentration gradients that guide leucocyte chemotaxis.
-A CXCL 10 knockout model found that this chemokine contributed to liver IRI (Figure and Table ) from 1 h of reperfusion onwards with associated activation of neutrophils, Kupffer cells and increased TNF-α and IL 1β release.
+A CXCL 10 knockout model found that this chemokine contributed to liver IRI (Figure 2 and Table 3) from 1 h of reperfusion onwards with associated activation of neutrophils, Kupffer cells and increased TNF-α and IL 1β release.
 A study using knockouts of chemokine receptor 2 (CXR 2) showed CXCR 2 activation contributes to liver IRI and neutrophil recruitment.

 Plasminogen activator inhibitor type-1 (PAI-1) inhibits plasmin generation by inhibiting activation of plasminogen activators which play a role in diverse proteolysis related processes.
 One group used a model of liver ischemia reperfusion using wild type normal and PAI-1 knockout mice based on controlled intravenous haemorrhage maintaining MAP 25-30 mmHg for 2.5 h followed by controlled resuscitation intravenously with shed blood/Ringer’s lactate maintaining MAP > 80 mmHg for 4 h.
 They demonstrated liver IRI in wild type animals reflected by raised serum ALT, histological periportal and pericentral injury (zone 2) and electron microscopic SEC injury with loss of fenestra.
 DNA microarray showed PAI-1 mRNA was most elevated after haemorrhage-resuscitation and immunohistochemistry showed PAI-1 expression was localised to SEC.
 PAI-1 knockouts had no liver injury following haemorrhage-resuscitation.
 In normal mice PAI-1 mediated IRI was associated with reduced urokinase plasminogen activator (u-PA) in zymogens of hepatocytes, reduced hepatocyte growth factor (HGF) and increased TGF-β1, but no differences in IL6 and IL10.
 These changes with haemorrhage-resuscitation are associated with reduced phosphorylation activation of the ERK-1/-2 MAP kinase pathway which were reversed in PAI-1 knockouts.
 Based on these results, the study concluded that liver IR activates SEC PAI-1 which inhibits u-PA which reduces levels of active HGF and increases levels of TGF-β1 that together reduce activation of downstream ERK MAP kinase pathway, mediating liver IRI.
 The group used a systemic model of liver IRI (systemic hypotension) rather than direct liver ischaemia and reperfusion so PAI-1 may not have the same role in liver IRI resulting from total or partial inflow occlusion.
 The knockout animals which showed no liver IRI with heamorrhage-resusciatation, were anaesthetised with isoflurane, while wild type animals which did show liver IRI with haemorrhage-resuscitation were anaesthetised with sodium pentobarbital.
 These results need to be interpreted with caution as isoflurane preconditions against liver IRI, so the protective effect may not be due to lack of PAI-1.